 Board Member Profiles

-Send an email to the entire board by clicking here: Email Board of Trustees
+Send an email to the publicly elected board members by clicking here: Email Board of Trustees

-Cheng was appointed in 2008 to fill a vacancy on the Board of Trustees.
-She was elected without opposition in 2009 and re-elected in 2014.
-Cheng is a resident of Cupertino who served for eight years on the Cupertino Union School District Board of Education and held leadership positions with the the Santa Clara County School Boards Association.
+Cheng was appointed in 2008 to fill a vacancy in an at-large position on the Board of Trustees, elected without opposition in 2009, reelected in 2014 and 2018, and elected without opposition to represent Trustee Area 4 in 2022.
+Cheng is a resident of Cupertino who served for eight years on the Cupertino Union School District Board of Education and held leadership positions with the Santa Clara County School Boards Association.
 She has served on the De Anza Commission, an auxiliary of the Foothill-De Anza Foundation that represents De Anza College in the community.
 She worked for many years at the NASA Ames Research Center, most recently as associate director for management operations in information sciences and technology.
-Following her high-tech experience, she worked for a decade in non-profits serving as the education manager at United Way Silicon Valley developing literacy, intervention and parent education programs in east San Jose.
+Following her high-tech experience, she worked for a decade in non-profits, serving as the education manager at United Way Silicon Valley developing literacy, intervention and parent education programs in Santa Clara County.
 In March 2016, she was an invited participant at the College Promise Initiative planning meeting at the White House.
-She holds a master's degree in mechanical engineering from Stanford University and a bachelor's in engineering from the University of Iowa.
-Her term expires in 2018.
+Cheng has served for a number of years as a substitute teacher in two local public school districts.
+She volunteered as a contact tracer and case investigator for the county during the height of the pandemic.
+Cheng holds a master's degree in mechanical engineering from Stanford University and a bachelor's in engineering from the University of Iowa.
+Her term expires in 2026.
 Contact Cheng at firstname.lastname@example.org or through the Chancellor's Office at (650) 949-6100.